Bonds rally, dollar firms as traders ponder rate cuts

 "There's been relatively little impact from Middle East news flow, which is perhaps unsurprising with the market seemingly having become somewhat immune to developments in the region," said Pepperstone's Brown.

+Their yields dropped as much as 11 bps, the biggest daily fall since May, helped by a report that Prime Minister Michel Barnier is planning tax hikes as the country's already high budget deficit risks coming in even wider than expected.

-Elsewhere, the yen steadied close to the middle of its range against the dollar over the past month, after a volatile two days as traders sized up Japan's incoming prime minister and his cabinet.
+The yen steadied around the middle of its range against the dollar over the past month, after a volatile two days as traders sized up Japan's incoming prime minister and his cabinet.

-Earlier, Japan's Nikkei stock index rose nearly 2 per cent on a softer yen after shedding 4.8 per cent on Monday.
+Earlier, Japan's Nikkei stock index rose nearly 2 per cent after shedding 4.8 per cent on Monday.